mlflow/mlflow/docs/source/python_api/index.rst

 Python API
 ==========

-The MLflow Python API is organized into the following modules.
-The most common functions are exposed in the :py:mod:`mlflow` module, so we recommend starting there.
+The MLflow Python API is organized into the following sections.
+APIs for common workflows, such as starting a run and logging metrics and parameters, are exposed in the :py:mod:`mlflow` module.
+We recommend starting there.

 .. tile-toctree::
   :glob: